Aditya-professional-life/Operating-system/Basics.md

 - **Driver and Software Support**: 64-bit systems require 64-bit drivers for optimal performance but also support 32-bit drivers.

 The move from 32-bit to 64-bit systems has allowed for more robust computing environments, accommodating larger memory requirements and enhancing overall system performance.

+## 11 Batch Operating System

+A **Batch Operating System** is an early form of operating system used to efficiently manage and execute multiple jobs without direct user interaction.
+In this system, jobs (tasks or programs) are collected, grouped together (batched), and processed sequentially in a queue.

+### Characteristics:
+1. **Job Batching**: Jobs with similar requirements are grouped together to reduce setup time and maximize resource utilization.
+These jobs are executed one after another without manual intervention.
+2. **Offline Processing**: Programs are submitted offline via punched cards or magnetic tapes.
+Once submitted, the user has no interaction with the jobs until they are completed.
+3. **No Real-Time Interaction**: Users do not directly interact with the system while their jobs are processed.
+Feedback on job execution is provided after all the tasks have been completed.
+4. **Job Scheduling**: The operating system uses a **job scheduler** to manage the order in which jobs are executed based on their requirements, reducing idle time of the CPU.
+5. **Non-preemptive Execution**: Once a job is started, it runs to completion without interruption unless an error occurs.

+### Components:
+- **Job Queue**: A queue where jobs are stored before being executed.
+- **Job Scheduler**: Determines the order of execution of the jobs based on the resources required and the priority of each job.
+- **Batch Monitor**: A program that manages and controls the execution of jobs, ensuring that each job is loaded and executed without interference.

+### Advantages:
+- **Efficient Resource Utilization**: By batching similar jobs, the system minimizes CPU idle time and efficiently manages resources.
+- **High Throughput**: Large volumes of jobs can be processed without the need for user intervention, leading to higher throughput (number of jobs processed per unit time).
+- **Reduced Setup Time**: Batch processing reduces the time spent in setting up each job by processing multiple jobs together.

+### Disadvantages:
+- **No Real-Time Feedback**: Users must wait until all jobs in the batch are completed before receiving output, which can delay problem-solving.
+- **Difficult Error Handling**: If an error occurs in a batch job, it may take time to identify and correct the error since there is no immediate feedback during execution.
+- **No Interactive Processing**: The system is not suitable for tasks that require immediate user interaction or real-time processing.

+### Example:
+Early systems like **IBM OS/360** used batch processing, where users submitted jobs on punched cards and received output after the entire batch was processed.

+In summary, batch operating systems were a significant step in the evolution of modern operating systems, designed to maximize resource utilization by processing jobs in batches without user interaction during execution.